REDUCED POVERTY’S IMPACT

-The state EITC helps to keep working families out of poverty and improves the health and well-being of low-wage families.
+The state EITC is a tax cut for working families to lessen impact of poverty and improve the health and well-being of low-wage families.

 BOOST LOCAL ECONOMY